jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Ransomware was involved in 10% of breaches in APAC as opposed to the overall dataset average of 25%.

-There were a substantial number of defacement attacks in this region this year (over 2,800\), which pushed the attribute of Integrity up to 75% of
+There were a substantial number of defacement attacks in this region this year (over 2,800\), which pushed the attribute of “Integrity” up to 75% of

-Summary
-APAC experiences a high
-number of Social and Hacking
-related attacks, but has a much lower number of Ransomware cases than other areas.
-2022 DBIRRegions
-81
-Regions with records
-Regions without records
+2022 DBIR Regions

+80

 Europe, Middle East
 and Africa (EMEA)

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+What is
+the same?

 1,093 incidents, 307
 with confirmed data
 disclosure
-Top patterns

 Social Engineering,
 System Intrusion and
 Basic Web
 Application Attacks
 represent
 97% of breaches
-Threat actors

 External (97%),
 Internal (3%)
 (breaches)
-Actor motives

 Financial (79%),
 Espionage (21%)
 (breaches)
-Data
-compromised

 Credentials (67%),
 Internal (67%),
 Secrets (20%), Other
 (18%) (breaches)
-What is
-the same?

 The patterns are the
 same top three, but
 they have rearranged